notionparallax/wp2frontEnd/index.md

 <h1 class="name-title">Walden Pond</h1>

 <blockquote class="value-prop">
-We make web articles for you to read in your cabin. <span class="secondary-prop">(Or on a plane, a train, or your sofa)</span>
+A little paper zine, full of articles for you to read in your cabin. <span class="secondary-prop">(Or on a plane, a train, or your sofa)</span>
 </blockquote>

 <div id="firebaseui-auth-container"></div>